Does Agriculture Have a Parallel Science Problem? 2018 Riley Memorial Lecture, June 5, 2018

 Charles Valentine Riley Memorial Lectures.
-In 2008, the Charles Valentine Riley Memorial Foundation (RMF) selected the American Association for the Advancement of Science (AAAS) to receive an endowment to be used to further the goals of RMF and to build on the legacy of Charles Valentine Riley with an annual lecture.
+In 2008, the Charles Valentine Riley Memorial Foundation (RMF) selected the American Association for the Advancement of Science (AAAS) to receive an endowment to further the goals of RMF and to build on the legacy of Charles Valentine Riley by establishing an annual lecture.
 Concurrently with establishment of the endowment, a collaborative agreement between RMF, AAAS and the World Food Prize Foundation (WFPF) was signed to implement the intent of the endowment.

 Lecture Theme.
 The theme of the annual AAAS Charles Valentine Riley Memorial Lecture is “ to promote a broader and more complete understanding of agriculture as the most basic human endeavor and to enhance agriculture through increased scientific knowledge.”
 Since this theme represents the goal put forth by RMF when it was founded in 1985, the three organizations collaborating to pursue common goals holds much promise for lifting the basic mission of RMF to greater heights.

 Riley's Connection with AAAS.
 Professor Riley’s involvement with AAAS, beginning as a member in 1868, being elected a Fellow in 1874 and serving as Vice President for the biology section in 1888, brings into the perspective his broad view of how science impacts on agriculture when placed in the broadest context.
 That is why the lecture collaboration between AAAS, RMF and WFPF provides a unique opportunity to build upon Riley’s legacy as a “whole picture” person with a vision for enhancing agriculture through scientific knowledge.